 The proportions of my psych med weight have shifted around over time, but one particular summer, multiple different people asked about my non-existent pregnancy. &I’m of the opinion that you should never ask a woman about being pregnant unless it looks like she’ll probably give birth tomorrow.
 When others commented on my “pregnancy”, I felt like I had totally lost control over my body.
 I felt really offended, less because of the very real psych med baby I was carrying around and more because others felt they had the right to talk about my body.

 My tremor is worse with intentional movement than at rest, and people often notice this when I am paying for things in shops.
 Store clerks may come out with a condescending “take your time” or a concerned “are you ok?”
 If I’m at a coffee shop and carrying a wobbly mug to my seat, this will sometimes elicit comments.
 I’m not sure why it’s anyone’s business, but it makes me feel very conspicuous.

 I strongly believe that if people are experiencing side effects that they aren’t willing to tolerate, prescribers should be willing to do some (or a lot of) trial and error to see if an alternative can be found where the pros clearly outweigh the cons.
 There are quite a few options, and there can be variability in side effects even within the same medication class.

 I think sometimes prescribers fall into the trap of thinking that a medication is a good choice because it works in terms of what’s easier for them.
 And of course, they’re the prescriber and they know best 🙄.
 Not good enough.
 Each of us deserves to be on the most effective medication regimen possible with the lowest side effect burden possible.

 What’s your experience been with side effects?
 Has the balance of pros and cons been difficult to establish?

-For more info and MH@H posts on psychiatric medications, visit the Psych Meds Made Simple page.
-There’s also a Psych Meds 101 series covering:
+For more on psychiatric medications, there’s a Psych Meds 101 series that covers: